4di03/CompVisionProjects/content_based_image_retrieval/README.md

 ```

 This will create 4 seperate output folders in the `build` directory similar to `tmp_output` above name appropriately for each method.

+If you'd like to test the extension seperately, the name of the method is "EdgeUniformity" and the distance metric is "SSD_float"

 ## Time Travel